FredKSchott/snowpack/docs/01-introduction.md

 ### Supporting Old Browsers

-**Snowpack builds sites for both modern and legacy browsers.** The only requirement is that you use a [modern browser](http://caniuse.com/#feat=es6-module) *during development*.
+**Snowpack builds your site for both modern and legacy browsers.** The only requirement is that  *during development* you use a [modern browser](http://caniuse.com/#feat=es6-module).
 Any recent release of Firefox, Chrome, or Edge will do.

 When you build your site for production, Snowpack will automatically transpile your site to run on older browsers as well.
-You can control and customize this behavior with the ["browserlist" package.json property.](https://css-tricks.com/browserlist-good-idea/)
+You can control and customize this behavior with the ["browserlist" package.json property.](https://css-tricks.com/browserlist-good-idea/).
+As long as you use the `--bundle` optimization flag, your site will even run on ancient non-ESM browsers like IE11.

-### Bundling for Production

-**Snowpack gives you the best of both worlds: faster bundle-free development + optimized bundling in production.**

-If you want to bundle your site for production, use the optimized `--bundle` flag.
-This improves site performance while also allowing you to target even older, non-ESM browsers like IE11.
-Pay the price for bundling (ie: a longer build) but only during production deployments.
-Your development workflow stays fast and bundle-free.